Moving Average Inc.

 Don't Bet the Farm — But the Switching Cost Is Already Low

 When a founder asked the room where to host his agents — the cloud, a local Mac, somewhere else — the conversation turned to vendor lock-in.
-The veteran in the room offered a sharp warning: the winners now won't necessarily be the winners in 6 months or a year.
+A veteran in the room offered a sharp warning: the winners now won't necessarily be the winners in 6 months or a year.
 He's old enough to remember when "build for Netscape" was the answer, before Amazon IPO'd.
 The risk in any fast-moving market is getting on the wrong train early and going off in the wrong direction.

 Another participant pushed back with something equally true.
 The actual artifacts of AI work — skills, prompts, context files — are text.
 Text is portable.
 "We've switched between OpenAI and Claude and back, and run it on local LLMs.
 The switching cost is just you saying, alright, I'm giving up on Claude, I'm gonna go do Codex this week, and it'll just move all the text files in 5 minutes and reformat them."